 Atlanta Negligent Security Lawyer

-Land and business owners’ legal duty to provide safe premises for their patrons, renters and guests includes a duty to protect them from harm caused by the intentional criminal acts of third parties when those criminal acts are foreseeable.
+A land and business owners’ legal duty to provide safe premises for their patrons, renters, and guests includes a duty to protect them from harm caused by the intentional criminal acts of third parties when those criminal acts are foreseeable.
 Criminal acts are foreseeable when their occurrence can reasonably be expected under the circumstances.
-The Atlanta, Georgia inadequate security lawyer at Ponton Law can help to hold property owners and business establishments accountable when guests or patrons become victims of violent criminal attacks on their premises.
+An Atlanta, Georgia Inadequate Security Lawyer at Ponton Law can help to hold property owners and business establishments accountable when guests or patrons become victims of violent criminal attacks on their premises.

-Atlanta, Georgia negligent security cases often involve violent criminal attacks such as rape, shooting, stabbing, murder and assault.
+Atlanta, Georgia negligent security cases often involve violent criminal attacks such as rape, shooting, stabbing, murder, and assault.
 These cases have been successfully prosecuted by Ponton Law against owners and operators of businesses.
-The Atlanta, Georgia crime victims’ rights lawyer at Ponton Law has successfully litigated many cases where the failure of a land/business owner to provide adequate security resulted in the death of guests or patrons or left them with severe, life altering injuries.
-Our Atlanta, Georgia inadequate security lawyer handles negligent security cases throughout the state.
+The Atlanta, Georgia crime victims’ rights lawyer at Ponton Law has successfully litigated many cases where the failure of a land/business owner to provide adequate security resulted in the death of guests or patrons or left them with severe, life-altering injuries.
+Our Atlanta, GA negligent security lawyer handles these types of cases throughout the state.

-If you or someone you know has been the victim of violent crime on commercial premises, contact an Atlanta, Georgia premises security lawyer at Ponton Law today for a free consultation about your potential Georgia negligent/inadequate security lawsuit.
+If you or someone you know has been the victim of a violent crime on commercial premises, contact an Atlanta, Georgia premises security lawyer at Ponton Law today for a free consultation about your potential Georgia negligent/inadequate security lawsuit.
 Call 404-418-8507 to speak with an attorney about your case.